johanley/special-relativity-core/README.md

 Both come directly from the Lorentz Transformation of the wave vector k<sup>i</sup>.

 **Two boosts commute only when they are in the same line.**
-A corner-boost (two non-collinear boosts) is equivalent to a boost plus a rotation.
+An elbow-boost (two non-collinear boosts) is equivalent to a boost plus a rotation.
 The rotation is absent if the two boosts are along the same axis.
-The (Thomas-Wigner) rotation angle is small for low speeds, but for ultra-relativistic speeds it increases rapidly without bound.
+The Silberstein (Thomas-Wigner) rotation angle is small for low speeds, but for ultra-relativistic speeds it increases rapidly without bound.

-What's the relation between the Thomas-Wigner rotation and the regular geometry distortion of a boost?
+What's the relation between the Silberstein rotation and the regular geometry distortion of a boost?
 A stick is angled at θ with respect to the direction of a boost.
 After the boost, both the stick's length and orientation are different.
 The formula relating the direction of the stick in the two grids is:
 ```
 cot θ = (1/Γ) cot θ'
 ```
-The *change* in this angle θ is precisely the same as the Thomas-Wigner rotation angle:
+The *change* in this angle θ is precisely the same as the Silberstein rotation angle:
 ```
 tan θ = -(Γ1*Γ2*β1*β2)/(Γ1 + Γ2)
 ```